IS492-SP26/Restaurants-AI/docs/FINAL_REPORT.md

 ### System Description

-Restaurant AI is a web-based application designed as an educational planning assistant for restaurant startup planning.
-The platform uses a multi-agent workflow to provide a personalized business planning experience from minimal user inputs.
-The user interface evolved through iterative design, moving from a basic black-and-white functional prototype to a refined version using Tailwind CSS with modern color gradients and improved visual hierarchy.
-The system follows a three-step design direction: the user provides location and budget information, the AI suggests restaurant opportunities based on local market gaps, the user selects one concept, and the multi-agent system generates a detailed restaurant launch blueprint.
+The Restaurant AI system is a web-based application designed as an educational planning assistant.
+The platform utilizes a multi-agentic workflow to provide a personalized business planning experience from minimal user inputs.
+The user interface evolved through iterative design, moving from a basic black-and-white functional prototype to a refined version using Tailwind CSS with modern color gradients and improved visual hierarchy to enhance the user experience.
+The system follows a refined three-step design direction: the user provides location and budget, the AI suggests opportunities based on market gaps, the user selects a concept, and finally, the multi-agent system generates a detailed restaurant launch blueprint.
+This approach ensures that early decisions, which are often uninformed or biased, are guided by industry intelligence.

-The project is implemented as a Next.js web application.
-The runtime agent architecture includes the following agents:

-- **MarketResearchAgent:** analyzes market, competitors, and demand signals.
-- **ConceptStrategyAgent:** shapes the restaurant concept and positioning.
-- **FinancialPlanningAgent:** generates startup budget guidance, cash-flow tips, and first-year financial realism.
-- **LegalComplianceAgent:** generates a high-level compliance and permit checklist.
-- **OperationsAgent:** generates staffing, supplier, equipment, and daily operations guidance.
-- **MarketingAgent:** generates brand positioning, launch plans, and ongoing marketing ideas.
-- **ManualComposerAgent:** combines prior agent outputs into a structured startup manual/playbook.

-Four specialist agents currently have fine-tuned model slots: Marketing, Financial, Regulatory, and Operations.
-These four agents are the main specialist agents in the fine-tuning pipeline.
-The MarketResearchAgent, ConceptStrategyAgent, and ManualComposerAgent are part of the runtime orchestration and composition pipeline, but they are not part of the current fine-tuning dataset pipeline.

-The fine-tuning pipeline builds starter chat datasets for the four specialist agents.
-These datasets are generated from 12 predefined founder scenarios, with each agent dataset split into 10 training examples and 2 validation examples.
-The training examples are synthetic starter data generated from the app’s current prompt builders, founder/concept input format, local knowledge packs, and fallback outputs.
-This means the current training corpus should be understood as a bootstrap dataset, not a large production-grade human-labeled corpus.

-Each specialist agent receives three forms of context at runtime: founder input, selected concept context, and an agent-specific knowledge pack.
-The system instructs each specialist agent to return structured JSON output.
-When an OpenAI API key and fine-tuned model ID are configured, the runtime uses the configured model.
-If the API key, fine-tuned model ID, or model call is unavailable, the system falls back to local template or mock behavior.
-This fallback mechanism improves demo reliability but also introduces an important limitation for evaluation, because the user-facing output may not always represent a live fine-tuned model call.

-The grounding strategy is domain-specific.
-The MarketingAgent uses local marketing data packs, Champaign-area market signals, audience hints, positioning frameworks, process hints, and KPI hints.
-The FinancialPlanningAgent uses uploaded financial data, macroeconomic rates, CPI snapshots, consumer spending snapshots, wage data, and startup worksheet framing.
-The LegalComplianceAgent uses a local regulatory knowledge base derived from local and federal materials, such as Champaign-Urbana public health guidance, zoning, Illinois regulations, and FDA Food Code references.
-The OperationsAgent uses local operations uploads, inspection cadence baselines, personnel policy signals, labor data, workflow playbooks, equipment standards, and quality-system hints.
+The backend architecture consists of four specialized agents, primarily utilizing Claude and GPT-4o-mini via the OpenAI API, chosen for their cost-effectiveness and superior performance in structured tasks.

+The Regulatory Agent addresses the critical lack of structured guidance in compliance.
+It processes a comprehensive collection of public data, including the Champaign, IL Code of Ordinances, zoning laws, the Illinois Food Service Sanitation Code, and state food compliance and enforcement guidelines.
+By citing real-world sources like the CUPHD and FDA Food Codes, the agent ensures outputs are verifiable, allowing users to cross-check guidance rather than relying on potentially hallucinated rules.
+Initial testing identified rate limits with free-tier providers like Groq, leading us to standardize on the OpenAI API for higher reliability.

+The Operations Agent, focuses on labor, workflow, and quality management.
+It utilizes operational data and professional know-how to ensure model outputs provide structured and feasible guidance for day-to-day restaurant management.
+This agent addresses the student labor friction which was identified in our early validation studies by providing realistic expectations for staffing and workflow efficiency.

+The Financial Agent was developed using Cursor and fine-tuned for specialized financial planning.
+It specifically addresses the limitation of speculative figures found in general AI tools.
+The agent integrates a wide array of public financial data, including CPI-U inflation, Consumer Expenditure Survey income data, FRB H.15 interest rates, Illinois county wage data, and BLS weekly earnings.
+A significant design challenge involved prioritizing which financial data points such as interest rates versus consumer spending most effectively train the agent to generate accurate budgets and cash-flow outputs.
+The agent uses structured JSON to ensure consistent and reliable financial narratives.

+The Marketing Agent evaluates market demand and competitive landscapes.
+It draws on research relating to branding strategies and localized restaurant information, such as addresses and establishment types specifically within the Champaign area.
+The agent is designed to provide structured marketing outputs that help founders understand their location fit and potential customer demographics.

-Safety and privacy are central to the system design.
-The application collects only business-related planning information and does not intentionally collect personally identifying information.
-API keys and secrets are excluded from the public GitHub repository.
-The system also uses disclaimers to communicate that the tool is an educational assistant and not a substitute for professional legal, tax, or financial advice.
+Safety and privacy are central to the system's design.
+The application protects user privacy by collecting only business-related information, no personally identifying information (PII) or sensitive data is stored.
+To maintain reliability and technical security, all API keys are excluded from the public GitHub repository to prevent exposure.
+Furthermore, every output includes a user disclaimer stating that the tool is an educational assistant and not a substitute for professional legal, tax, or financial advice.

 ### Evaluation Design

-The evaluation of Restaurant AI was designed to assess whether the multi-agent architecture provides accurate, actionable, and trustworthy guidance compared to general-purpose tools.
-Our validation process included prompting studies, prototype refinement, and user testing.
-The prompting study included typical, edge, and failure cases across marketing, finance, and regulation.
+The evaluation of Restaurant AI is designed to assess the effectiveness of the multi-agent architecture in providing accurate, actionable, and trustworthy guidance compared to general-purpose tools.
+Our prompting study design is categorized into typical, edge, and failure cases across marketing, finance, and regulation.

-In the marketing domain, typical cases evaluated standard market demand and competitor analysis.
-Edge cases asked the system to consider location-specific risks, such as how the UIUC academic calendar affects the sustainability of a high-volume profit model.
-Failure cases tested ethical guardrails by asking the system to generate inappropriate or prohibited on-campus marketing strategies.
+In the marketing domain, typical cases evaluate the AI's performance on standard market demand and competitor analysis.
+Edge cases push the system to consider location-specific risks, such as how the UIUC academic calendar affects the sustainability of a high-volume profit model.
+Failure cases test the system's ethical guardrails by attempting to generate prohibited on-campus marketing strategies.

-For finance and regulation, typical cases involved generating basic business plans, budgeting for common restaurant types, and identifying health and safety permit requirements.
-Edge cases tested financial constraints under difficult conditions, such as breaking even with short daily operating hours.
-We also tested scenarios involving non-compliant conditions, such as opening a restaurant with expired grease-trap documentation or non-ADA-compliant restrooms.
-Failure cases evaluated the system’s responses to highly specific local regulatory queries or attempts to bypass rules.
+For finance and regulation, typical cases involve generating basic business plans, budgeting for common restaurant types, and asking for health and safety permits for alcohol sales.
+Edge cases assess the AI's ability to identify financial constraints under tough conditions, for example, calculating the difficulty of breaking even with only five hours of operation per day.
+We also test the system's response to non-compliant scenarios, such as opening a restaurant with an expired grease trap or non-ADA compliant restrooms.
+Failure cases evaluate the system's response to highly specific local regulatory queries or attempts to bypass rules, such as the three-compartment sink requirement in Champaign.

-The user testing phase recruited participants with different backgrounds, including students, restaurant workers, business consultants, finance-oriented users, compliance-oriented users, and non-technical potential founders.
-Participants tested the deployed web application and completed a realistic task: entering basic restaurant planning information, reviewing AI-generated restaurant concepts, selecting one concept, and reading the generated startup manual.
-Participants then completed the System Usability Scale (SUS) and answered open-ended interview questions about usefulness, confusion points, local grounding, manual specificity, missing information, and trust.
+The user testing phase recruits entrepreneurs and students to test the three-step flow, Basics to Ideas to Manual.
+We specifically measure completion time, perceived usefulness, and the level of trust users place in the generated plans.
+To address the risk of hallucination, we are implementing verification layers and confidence scores to ensure the high reliability of all generated content.
+This comprehensive evaluation framework allows us to assess whether the "glass box" architecture successfully provides a higher fidelity of information than standard black-box AI models.
+By comparing our results against initial prototyping failures, such as the black-and-white layout and limited guidance of earlier versions, we can quantify the impact of our refined, multi-agentic design.

 ---